Tuesday, January 28, 2014

 Got my little paradise island, messed with all the settings as you do, managed to actually flip the land upside down and ended up trapped underneath it.

-Then followed a tremendous battle with the camera, I heroically resisted all offers of help, tutorials and common sense.
 In the end, I broke down and gave the tutorials a shot, but I hate learning new viewers and I hate the hair.

 If they'd had less greasy hair, this thing would have been the next SL, as so many gnomes predicted it would be, as recently as last year.